yellowElephant/oagcookbook/oagcb.md

 maxminutes=120 # for example, 2 hours or 120 minutes
 starttime=Time.new

 # OPEN YOUR MAIN LOOP HERE

 if Time.new-starttime>maxminutes*60 then
   break # out of your loop and wrap up the script... end

+#!/usr/local/bin/ruby

+# => If you use Mechanize in Ruby to do your scraping you can set the "user agent," that is,
+# => the browser that you are pretending to be when you grab files from the server.
+You can
+# => add some noise to your activity by choosing a random user agent each time you use the
+# => script.

+def randUserAgent()
+  #returns a random user agent but weighs towards popular browsers
+  #problem: it doesn't include Chrome or Opera
+  return ["Windows IE 7","Windows IE 7","Windows IE 7","Windows IE 7","Windows IE 6","Windows Mozilla","Windows Mozilla","Windows Mozilla","Windows Mozilla","Mac Safari","Mac FireFox","Mac FireFox","Linux Firefox"].self[rand(length)]
+end

+# => ...
+myparser.user_agent_alias=randUserAgent()

 ```